Ezola Foster: 2000 election

 Pat Buchanan, noting Foster's conservative media credentials and public speaking ability, asked her to be his running mate after Jim Traficant of Ohio, Teamsters Union president James P. Hoffa, and others declined his request.
 His critics claimed Foster, who had never held political office, was chosen because she was African American; they likened it to affirmative action, a diversity-increasing policy that Buchanan had always opposed.

 Foster, who supported Buchanan's campaigns in 1992 and 1996, quit her speaking tour to join the race.
 While Buchanan was hospitalized during part of the campaign, Foster was the face of the campaign, making television and radio appearances.
 She is the first African American and second woman (after Geraldine Ferraro) to be nominated for vice president by a party that was recognized and funded by the Federal Election Commission.
-During the campaign, Foster was the source of some controversy, drawing criticism for her membership with the John Birch Society and for her alleged mental illness which kept her from teaching.
+During the campaign, Foster was the source of some controversy, drawing criticism for her membership in the John Birch Society and for her alleged mental illness which kept her from teaching.